haiwera-silk-cd/magento-devdocs/guides/v2.0/cloud/architecture/pro-architecture.md

 The Integration environment runs in a Linux container (LXC) on a grid of servers known as Platform-as-a-Service (PaaS).
 Each environment includes a web server and database to test your site.

 <div class="bs-callout bs-callout-info" markdown="1">
-The Integration environment does not support all services.
-For example, the Fastly CDN is not accessible in an Integration environment.
+The Integration environment does not support all services. 例如， the Fastly CDN is not accessible in an Integration environment.
 </div>

 ### Global Master